 The Fleischmann Choir was founded in November 1992.
 Initially called the Cork School of Music Symphony Orchestra Chorus, it sang in public for the first time on 22 April 1993 when it gave a concert with the RTÉ Concert Orchestra in Cork’s City Hall to mark the opening of the 40th Cork International Choral Festival.
-The programme was of music by Aloys Fleischmann – one of the founders of the Cork International Choral Festival, and its longest-serving Director – who had died the previous year.
+The programme was of music by Aloys Fleischmann – one of the founders of the Cork International Choral Festival and its long-serving Festival Director – who had died the previous year.
 Shortly after this concert, with the permission of the family, the choir was renamed in memory of the man who did so much to further the cause of choral music and choral singing in Ireland.
 The choir was then led until 2013 by founder-conductor Dr. Geoffrey Spratt (Director of the CIT School of Music and Founder-Conductor of the Irish Youth Choir and Canticum Novum).

 Rehearsals for this large, mixed-voice choir take place on Monday nights from 7.30-10.00 p.m.; the conductor is Conor Palliser, and auditions are held if the number of applications exceeds the number of vacancies for any given section.